Zieten, Hans Joachim von

 died January 27, 1786, Berlin, Prussia

-Zieten was the third child of Joachim Matthias von Zieten, a poor landowner and Isabela Kathatina von Jürgaß.
+Zieten was the third child of Joachim Matthias von Zieten, a poor landowner and Isabela Katharina von Jürgaß.
 The financial situation of the family did not allow for a formal school education, and Hans Joachim was educated at home.

 In 1715, Zieten began his military career as a volunteer in the infantry regiment von Schwendy.
 During his ten years of service as an infantryman, he vainly requested a promotion four times.
 His small stature (1,60 m) did not serve him well to aspire to such a promotion.